Mull of Galloway 2018 Events

 World Oceans Day

 We will be celebrating World Oceans Day on Friday 8th June in Port Logan.
-This joint event involves the Mull of Galloway Trust, RSPB and Solway Coastwise.
-More details to follow.
+This joint event focusing on ocean issues involves the Mull of Galloway Trust, RSPB, Solway Coastwise and Linda Irving Felt Artist.
+This event is an educational community event for the pupils of Sandhead and Drummore Schools in helping to protect the ocean for future generations.

 We look forward to welcoming the #SW300 riders on Saturday 16th June on their 300 mile charity cycle challenge.